PsiQ/bartiq/docs/concepts/compilation.md

 #### Step 2.7 Adding derived resources

-Finally, derived resources (provided through `derived_resources` field) are being calculated and added to the routine.
+Finally, derived resources (provided through `derived_resources` field) are calculated and added to the routine.
 These resources are not provided in the initial routine (or at least not for all of the subroutines) and need to be calculated based on the existing information.

 ### Step 3: Postprocessing

 After compilation is done, there might be certain operations that the user might want to perform on a compiled routine, e.g.: aggregating resources.
-Currently, there are no postprocessing steps present by default.
+Currently, there are no postprocessing steps by default.